Happy New Year!

 Try not to let it become an obsession

-Ok, so you're not getting much sleep and that's pretty rubbish, but try not to get too hung up on it.
-Sleep IS important, but the ways in which you deal with lack of it will help you no end in your quest to get more.
-Start by accepting your newborn baby’s sleeping patterns.
-Newborns are not supposed to sleep through the night because they are designed to have small tummies (to suit their small bodies) that need filling up regularly.
-That is why they will wake up, and there really is little you can do about it.
-If you spend all your energies trying to get your newborn to sleep for longer than four hours, your're likely to get yourself worked up about it.
+Ok, so you're not getting much sleep at the moment and that's pretty rubbish but try not to get too hung up on it.
+Sleep IS important but accepting your baby’s sleep patterns can help you come to terms with it.
+Newborns have small tummies that need filling up regularly, which is why they wake up frequently and there is little you can do about it.
+If you spend all your energy trying to get your newborn to sleep for longer than four hours at a time, you're just likely to get yourself worked up about it.

-- rubbing eyes
+- rubbing eyes and pulling ears

 - refusal to look at you

-Sort your routine
+Boss your baby bedtime routine